 The Grand Union Youth Orchestra's traditional celebration of its year's work, with music created in the Summer School, and guest young musicians from our projects in Essex and Cambridgeshire

-Following the visit of sarod virtuoso Shahadat Hossein Khan in June, Grand Union has been invited to return to Bangladesh in January 2016, to perform with Shahadat and other musicians and singers.
-Here is a link to a short documentary of one of our previous visits, when we met and worked with him and other distinguished Bengali artists.
+Meanwhile, the triumphant conclusion of the latest series of Bengal to Bethnal Green featured visiting sarod virtuoso Shahadat Hossein Khan from Dhaka.
+He invited Grand Union to return to Bangladesh early next year, to perform with him and other musicians and singers.
+Here is a link to a short documentary of one of our previous visits.